Baseball in Japan

-Baseball was introduced to Japan in 1872 and is Japan's most popular participatory and spectator sport.
-7 million Japanese people play baseball, which is approximately 5% of the total population.
+Baseball was introduced to Japan in 1872 and is Japan's most popular sport.
+Seven million Japanese people play baseball, approximately 5% of the total population.

 The first professional competitions emerged in the 1920s.
 The highest level of baseball in Japan is Nippon Professional Baseball (NPB), which consists of two leagues, the Central League and the Pacific League, with six teams in each league.
-High school baseball enjoys a particularly strong public profile and fan base, much like college football and college basketball in the United States; the Japanese High School Baseball Championship ("Summer Kōshien"), which takes place each August, is nationally televised and includes regional champions from each of Japan's 47 prefectures.
+High school baseball has a particularly strong public profile and fan base, much like college football and college basketball in the United States; the Japanese High School Baseball Championship ("Summer Kōshien"), which takes place each August, is nationally televised and includes regional champions from each of Japan's 47 prefectures.